Argostoli Greece Travel Guide

 Kefalonia offers a wide range of activities for every adventurer, from mountain trails to crystal-clear waters.

 Many trails are moderate, suitable for those with average fitness.
-Some mountain ascents can be strenuous, especially in warm weather or for those not accustomed to inclines.
+Some mountain ascents can be strenuous, especially in warm climate or for those not accustomed to inclines.
 Always carry enough water and wear appropriate footwear.

 Always check weather conditions before outdoor activities.
 Tell someone your plans for remote treks or water sports.
 Stay hydrated and use sun protection.